-- Paper 1 (60%) 1 hour 45 minutes. short-answer and structured questions. - Paper 2 (40%) 1 hour 45 minutes. short-answer and structured questions.
+- Paper 1 (50%) 2 hours short answer and longer answered questions. - Paper 2 (50%) 1 hour 45 minutes short answer, longer answer and extended response questions.

 Examinations will take place in the Summer series of Year 11

 - Be curious: Students explore, ask questions and problem solve. - Show commitment: Students show focus when engaged in activities. - Persistence: Students engage with an activity until they are satisfied with their progress. - Reflective: Students can reflect on their own learning, respond and take action after receiving feedback. - Independent: Successful students will be able to think through, act and find solutions to problems for themselves. - Resilient: Students need to keep motivating and challenging themselves to improve.